How to Start a Nutrition Blog, for Dietitians

 1. Choose a Platform to Host Your Blog

 WordPress is probably most notable and recommended for blog hosting.
-This powerful platform comes with a large range of blog templates and plugins, allow you to find a theme that is professional and works well with your brand.
+This powerful platform comes with a large range of blog templates and plugins, allowing you to find a theme that is professional and works well with your brand.
 Even more, WordPress works with SEO plugins that make it easy to optimize each blog post for SEO, increasing it’s visibility for search engines.
 For this reason, most developers will strongly recommend bloggers to use WordPress as a first choice.

 However, it’s a great idea to check out every different option to see what will be best for you and your business.